subugoe/rdd-technical-reference/rdd-technical-reference.md

 * Distribution (Nexus, APTLY repo, eXist repo)
 * Release Management (via GitLab Environments and gitflow)

-#### Sample configuration of the GitLab Runner
+### Sample configuration of the GitLab Runner

 The following example illustrates how the GitLab Runner is used in SADE.
-The fully documented version of this file can be viewed [here](https://gitlab.gwdg.de/SADE/SADE/blob/develop/.gitlab-ci.yml).
+The full and documented version of this file can be viewed [here](https://gitlab.gwdg.de/SADE/SADE/blob/develop/.gitlab-ci.yml).

 ```